Schedule demo

 Note: To connect to cloud services and access external data, make sure your internet connection is active.
 If a proxy server is needed in your environment to reach external websites, configure theses proxy settings in the Settings tab.
 Refer here to know the hosts used for Amazon monitoring in Applications Manager.

-3. No data in EC2 Instance in OS level metrics.
+2. No data in EC2 Instance in OS level metrics.

-• Dimensions - Only 'InstanceId' as dimension is supported in Applications Manager.
-If any additional dimensions are configured in agent configuration file, then it is not supported.
-It looks for only the 'instanceid' dimension.
+• Dimensions: Only 'InstanceId' is supported.
+If any additional dimensions are configured in the agent configuration file, they will not be supported.
+The agent must use only the 'InstanceId' dimension.